Madsn/py/README.md

 #("datetime" #(2014 12 23 16 57 11 693773 undefined))
 ```

-Note that strings in arguements need to be converted to binary:
+Note that strings in arguments need to be converted to binary:

 ```cl
 > (py:func 'os.path 'isfile '(#b("/tmp")))